agormp/sumt/README.md

 	* File containing list of bipartitions present in input trees, along with mean and variance of corresponding branch lengths
 	* (Optionally) File containing list of observed tree topologies with posterior and cumulated probabilities
 	* (Optionally) Progress indication is written to screen
-* Reasonably fast: Processes 100,000 trees in minutes.
+* Reasonably fast and light on memory usage: 100,000 trees with 41 leaves processed in 2.5 minutes and using 13 GB memory on 2019 MacBook.
 * Option to discard fraction of trees as burn-in (for Bayesian analyses)
 * Option to compute average standard deviation of split frequencies (ASDSF) when multiple input files are given.
 This can be used as a measure of convergence of Bayesian analyses, assuming that different files represent independent MCMC samples.
-* Option to include all compatible bipartitions in consensus tree (in addition to those being present in more than 50% of input trees).
+* Option to include all compatible bipartitions in consensus tree (in addition to those that are present in more than 50% of input trees).
 * Option to root consensus tree on outgroup or using midpoint rooting.
 * Option to assign specific weights to different input files.
 * Option to automatically assign weights so all files have equal impact regardless of number of trees in them.